-It’s been a while coming, but here is our summary of our summer cruise 2018.
-Including a pie chart!
+It’s been a while coming, but here is the summary of our sailing adventures for 2018.
+It even includes a pie chart!

 Where and How Far